toddryks/Kernel-Panic/README.md

 # Summary
 1. Part 1:
 	Part 1 is a C program that uses exactly 20 more system calls than are used in an empty program.An empty C program has exactly 26 system calls.
-Our program, ./test, produces 46 system calls.
+Our program, tracetest, produces 46 system calls.

 2. Part 2: